mystryvedi/Web-Dev/README.md

 # Web-Dev
 This is how a basic HTML file looks like.
-We can create a basic file by
+We can create a basic HTML website file by just using